Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 ### Simulation of Two Flux Bundles ###

 One can enjoy simulations by changing system sizes and boundary conditions.
 For the present case, an equilibration of the pair of flux bundles is first tested in three dimensions.
-Fully kinetic ions and electrons are simulated in the igc=1 case specified, for example, in the rec_3d13A file.
-Then, start looking at a merging of flux bundles.
-On the other case, the drift-kenetic electrons and kinetic ions are simulated as a large time step in the igc=2 case.
+Fully kinetic ions and electrons are used in the igc=1 case, for example, in the rec_3d13A file.
+Then, let's start looking at a merging of two flux bundles.
+On the other case, the drift-kenetic electrons and kinetic ions are simulated as the large time step as the igc=2 case.
 But, one should note that heavy ions move kinetically while light electrons lose some of their particle freedom in the coordinate space.

-Easy in-house graphic subroutines are incorporated in "@mrg37-013A.f03" in order to check the current run in the simulation.
-Figure 1 in the PDF "EMfield.pdf" plot of the igc=1 case shows the electric and magnetic fields in the YZ (left) and X (right) components at the early and final times.
+In-house graphic subroutines are incorporated in "@mrg37-013A.f03" in order to check the current run in the simulation.
+Figure 1 in the "EMfield.pdf" PDF plot of the igc=1 case shows the electric and magnetic fields in the YZ (left) and X (right) components at the early and final times.
 Two flux bundles at t=5000/wpe are seen touched and sqeezed at the Y= Ly/2 plane.
 Reading papers of this implicit particle simulation code (Ref.
 1-2) and applications to magnetospheric space plasmas (Ref.
 3-5) are highly recommended.

 ### References: ###